Cryptic Slaughter: Biography

+After Convicted, the band recorded and released Money Talks in 1987, which is often considered a breakthrough in the band's career.
+Money Talks surpassed Convicteds success by selling 35,000 in its first year, earning a dedicated following for the band.
+Writing for Allmusic, Eduardo Rivadavia would say, "Longtime fans will always bicker over favorites, but there seems to exist a split decision between that landmark first effort Convicted and its worthy successor, 1987's Money Talks," concluding, "Simply put, with its tightly wound construction highlighting the nervous tension between punk and metal at euphoric new levels, Money Talks remains a peerless example of '80s hardcore."

 The original line-up recorded their final studio album, Stream of Consciousness, in 1988.
 Unhappy with the recording process and the album's production, the band's internal problems were magnified by life on the road.
 They broke up in the summer on tour before Stream was released later that fall.
 They played their last show in Detroit on July 14, 1988.

 Shortly after returning home, however, guitarist Les Evans and bassist Rob Nicholson recruited new member Eli Nelson and continued on in a new direction.
 This new incarnation was short-lived, however, and Evans moved to Portland in May 1989 to reform the band with an entirely new line-up.
 The final Cryptic Slaughter album, Speak Your Peace (1990), was a definite departure from the previous material, heavily influenced by a changing music scene.

-Cryptic Slaughter is often credited as one of the progenitors of crossover, the thrash metal and hardcore crossover genre, along with such seminal acts as D.R.I., Corrosion of Conformity and Suicidal Tendencies.

 In 2003, Relapse Records reissued Convicted and Money Talks with added bonus tracks from Cryptic Slaughter's demo and live recordings.